Thahmidur-R/teacherdashboard/README.md

 ## Technologies Used

 - **Frontend**: React.js
 - **Backend**: Node.js
 - **Database**: PostgreSQL

 ## Description

 This project is a web application built with React.js, aiming to showcase my abilities in creating modern and dynamic user interfaces.
 By using React, I aimed to create a smooth and interactive user experience while demonstrating proficiency in managing state, handling user inputs, and organizing components effectively.
+Material-UI components were used for consistent styling, including the datagrid to display data in a tabular format.
+React Pro Sidebar was used to build the sidebar and full calendar was used to build a calendar.

 The backend of this application is powered by Node.js, providing the necessary server-side functionalities.
 I utilized Node.js to handle requests, manage data flow, and ensure the communication between the frontend and the database.